sel4-cap/microkit-manifest/README.md

 * Optical Mouse
 * Resistive Touch Screen (Capacitative untested but believed to also be supported)
 * USB Hub

-In future we intend to support the following devices:
 * Mass Storage Flash Drives

 ## Quickstart